Emergency backstop mechanism

 Information for solar retailers and installers

-The requirement for new and some replacement inverter energy systems (like rooftop solar), with aggregated capacity of 10kVA and above to be fitted with a generation signalling device will be reflected in upcoming changes to the Queensland electricity connection manual (PDF, 21.57MB) and connections standards:
+The requirement for new and some replacement inverter energy systems (like rooftop solar), with aggregated capacity of 10kVA and above to be fitted with a generation signalling device is reflected in the Queensland electricity connection manual (PDF, 21.57MB) and connections standards:

 - STNW 1170: Standard for small IES connections (PDF, 862KB)